 The PEIR concluded that repowering would result in significant and unavoidable impacts associated with avian mortality, although it anticipated that overall mortality rates may decrease with the transition from old-generation to new-generation turbines.
 The PEIR acknowledged, however, that the avian mortality estimates were uncertain, stating that: "... while repowering is intended to reduce fatalities, enough uncertainty remains in light of project- and site-specific data to warrant a conservative approach in the impact analysis.
-Accordingly, the continued or increased loss of birds (including special-status species) at a rate potentially greater than the existing baseline fatality rates is considered a significant and unavoidable impact" [emphasis added] (Alameda County Community Development Agency 2014:3.4-103).1
+Accordingly, the continued or increased loss of birds (including special-status species) at a rate potentially greater than the existing baseline fatality rates is considered a significant and unavoidable impact" [emphasis added] (Alameda County Community Development Agency 2014:3.4-103).

-1 Similar statements are repeated throughout the PEIR; see page 3.4-121:
+&lt;sup>1 Similar statements are repeated throughout the PEIR; see page 3.4-121:

 As described above, for all avian focal species analyzed, a fully repowered program area would be expected to reduce estimated fatality rates.
 However, fatalities would still be expected to result from the operation of the repowered turbines, and uncertainty surrounding the accuracy of the estimated fatality rates and the types of species potentially affected remains.
-Considering this information, and despite the anticipated reductions in avian impacts compared to the baseline rates, the County has determined to use a conservative approach for the impact assessment, concluding that turbine related fatalities could constitute a substantial adverse effect on avian species because the rates for some or all of the species could be greater than the baseline rates.
-This
+Considering this information, and despite the anticipated reductions in

 While the PEIR set forth multiple measures to address avian mortality, it concluded that these measures would not reduce the impact to a less-than-significant level.
-This conclusion holds true for the Project.
-The Project's impact on protected and special-status avian species would be a significant and unavoidable impact.
+This conclusion holds true for the project.
+The project's impact on protected and special-status avian species would be a significant and unavoidable impact.